ProjectComio/Expo/docs/listings/setup.md

 - **NSFW checkbox** must be checked if your server is based on content that isn't safe for work.
 - Choose the category your server falls into.
 You can only choose one category.
 - You can assign upto 5 custom tags to your server.
+- A static banner, which will be displayed on the public listings page and as a background on your server's listing page.

-> <i className="fas fa-star star"></i> Premium servers can upload a custom animated server banner.
-For other servers, the server's banner or icon will be used instead (if available).
+> <i className="fas fa-star star"></i> Premium servers can upload a custom **animated** server banner.

 :::info Note
 We recommend a banner image that is atleast `640` pixels wide and `360` pixels tall in order to display properly among all kinds of devices.